stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-## 2) How to differentiate the Advisor from the Guru Influencer?
+## 3) How much does HelloStocker cost?

 &nbsp;

 &nbsp;

-### **A) Ask your Financial Guru to trade live in HelloStocker**
+✅ We charge $10 a month for premium features.

 &nbsp;

+✅ You get Apple Store and Google Play 2 weeks free trial.

 &nbsp;

-❌\- Influencer : 'But why HelloStocker?
-I already have my setup'
+✅ There is also a freemium plan.

 &nbsp;

-✅\- You : 'Because HelloStocker is not your broker.'
+✅ You know we want to keep you forever, we don't push you to trade, we advise.

 &nbsp;

+✅ Your AI Advisor is available 24/7, and you get a Human Advisor call you within 24h.

 &nbsp;

-❌\- Influencer : 'But I already trade live'
+✅ Other Newsletters and Analysis cost $300 a year...
+HelloStocker AI has a $150 lifetime membership.

 &nbsp;

-✅\- You : 'How do we know it's actually live?'

-✅\- You : 'How do we know we see all your trades?'

-✅\- You : 'How do we track your real profits?'
+✅ Why so cheap?
+Tech and AI allows HelloStocker to scale.

 &nbsp;

-&nbsp;

-❌\- Influencer : 'I don't want to put money in this app'

-&nbsp;

-✅\- You : 'HelloStocker doesn't take money.'

-✅\- You : 'It gives you free virtual money - as much as you want.'

-&nbsp;

-&nbsp;

-❌\- Influencer : 'I don't have time for you'

-&nbsp;

-❌\- Influencer : 'I would rather go scam someone who trusts me'

-&nbsp;

-✅\- You : 'Well I know, scammer' -> leave a comment and share this link on his posts.

-&nbsp;

-&nbsp;

-### **B) Ask them how they make money**

-&nbsp;

-&nbsp;

-❌\- Influencer : 'I make money with trading'

-&nbsp;

-✅\- You : 'Ok show me on HelloStocker then.'

-&nbsp;

-❌\- Influencer : 'I will show you how on telegram'

-&nbsp;

-✅\- You : 'There is no virtual trading on telegram'

-&nbsp;

-❌\- Influencer : 'I show you with my broker'

-&nbsp;

-✅\- You : 'Why not In HelloStocker?' (back to point A)

-&nbsp;

-❌\- Influencer : 'I don't have time for you'

-❌\- Influencer : 'I would rather scam someone who trusts me'

-&nbsp;

-✅\- You : 'Well I know, you're an influencer, not an advisor.'

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-## 3) So how does HelloStocker make money?

-&nbsp;

-&nbsp;

-✅We charge $10 a month for premium features.

-&nbsp;

-✅You get Apple Store and Google Play 2 weeks free trial.

-&nbsp;

-✅There is also a freemium plan.

-&nbsp;

-✅And you know we want to keep you forever, we don't push you to trade, we advise.

-&nbsp;

-✅We are available 24/7.

-&nbsp;

-✅We will never ask you to invest with any partner.

-&nbsp;

-✅Our interests is to make your wealth and money grow: advise you, and make you rich.

-&nbsp;

-✅We want to keep you happy forever.
+✅ AI made us competitive: we can afford a better and cheaper product at the same time.